Kagoro: Cultural festivals

 Royal horn blowers and hunters before the palace of the Chief of Kagoro.

 Gworog is notable for its Afan National Festival, celebrated on January 1 of every year, with people coming from different parts of the country to join the celebration.

 Hospitality

 The town has a number of motels for visitors.

 Labesta Guess Inn from the Afan Agworok mountaintop.

-Culture

-Traditional stool
+History

 The Gworog (Kagoro) Chiefdom was created in 1905 by the British colonial administration as one of the three independent Districts in Southern Zaria province (now Southern Kaduna).
 As of 2020, it is a First-Class Chiefdom with its capital at Ucyo (H. Fadan Kagoro).
 Its rulers, as are known by the name, "Əgwam."

 During the long reign of the late Chief Dr. Gwamna Awan (MBE, OON), Gworog was considered strategic during political campaigning, as politicians would visit him to receive his blessing and endorsement.
 The current as of early 2021 is Əgwam Əgworog (Chief of Gworog (Kagoro)) Əgwam Ufuwai Bonet (CON).